SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 - keeps using the same backend
 - keeps using the same shared batcher
 - keeps participating in the same deferred replay model
+- inherits the parent's clip state; the shared clip stream is re-anchored at the child's destination offset before the child records draws

 The child canvas has local coordinates starting at `(0, 0)`, but its frame bounds resolve to the correct absolute position inside the parent target.